 By the time we reached our hotel in the San Marco district, we had already scouted out a good part of San Polo and San Marco on foot.
 The distances were much smaller than we anticipated: Venice is a really compact city.
 Nevertheless, we had worked up quite an appetite: It’s difficult not to – wherever you go you smell the delicious aroma of freshly cooked fish, meat and pasta, and then the sweet smell of waffles, coffee and croissants.

 So our next port of call was the Al Vaporetto Ristorante – Pizzeria on the Calle della Mandola – very close to the Rossa Rosa.
 It’s easy to find since there is a large boat (Vaporetto) in the window that lights up at night.
 This was a spur-of-the-moment choice.
-We were cold and hungry and the place looked warm, colourful and busy enough, with red-chequered table cloths.
+We were cold and hungry and the place looked warm, colorful and busy enough, with red chequered table cloths.

 Venice Osteria and Trattoria – Trattoria Pizzeria da Gioia

 Originally, we had planned to try out the Rossa Rosa for our first evening dinner in Venice.
 However, this place was closed for refurbishment, and we didn’t have any alternative venue planned.
 So we decided to wing it: There is an abundance of restaurants in Venice – how far wrong can you go?